Glowacki-Shannon/Cybersecurity_Projects/README.md

 ### Hashing_Algorithms

 Hashing algorithms are cryptographic techniques used to transform data (usually of variable sizes) into a fixed-length string of characters, which is typically a hexadecimal number.
 These algorithms are designed to be fast to compute but difficult to reverse, making them suitable for various security and data integrity purposes.
-They are known as one-way functions.
-Very easy to compute in one direction, however, they are extremely difficult to reverse engineer.
+They are known as one-way functions, and they are extremely difficult to reverse engineer.

 Here's a rundown of some commonly used hashing algorithms: